-At the time of issuance, the disclosure on the use of green bond proceeds was reasonably limited.
-While each eligible project category was listed alongside a brief description of specific funding mechanisms (such as the use of excise tax exemptions for renewable energy expenditure), the documentation contained no additional information - either in summary or by way of breakdown - on the specific locations, euro amounts, timeframe for allocation, and expected environmental benefits of the planned expenditure.
-According to the issuer, the allocation of proceeds to specific expenditures only occurred after issuance, limiting the ability to provide more robust disclosure.
-We note that a more detailed breakdown on the use of proceeds was provided in subsequent reporting.
+The disclosure on the use of green bond proceeds is reasonably limited.
+While each eligible project category is listed alongside a brief description of specific funding mechanisms (such as the use of excise tax exemptions for renewable energy expenditure), the documentation contains no additional information - either in summary or by way of breakdown - on the specific locations, euro amounts, timeframe for allocation, and expected environmental benefits of the planned expenditure.
+According to the issuer, the allocation of proceeds to specific expenditures will only occur after issuance, limiting the ability to provide more robust disclosure.
+For the 2016 transaction, we note that a more detailed breakdown on the use of proceeds was provided in subsequent reporting, which provides a measure of confidence that similar practices will be adopted for the 2018 offering.